 You can search for

-decisions in two ways:
+decisions in several ways:

 Use the drop down menus

 and select the decisions by agency, then by unit, and then, if you choose, by case type.
 Once you have made your selections from the drop down menus, you must press the search button to complete your search.

 If you select an agency, the corresponding units